-filing objections process during 30 days with an open-to-public session where the objections are discussed by the Planning commission.
+filing objections process during 30 days with an open-to-public session where objections are discussed by the Planning commission.
 However, the report over the review of the general public and the final decision is made in a closed session by the Commission.
 When the procedure is over, the decision is published in the local gazette.

-Based on the local experience (citizens, civil sector, urban planning professionals) political interests have the hegemony over urban planning decisions in Serbia.
+Based on local experience (citizens, civil sector, urban planning professionals), political interests have hegemony over urban planning decisions in Serbia.
 Civil

 and public interests are being neglected and diminished by the non-transparency of the planning process and pertaining corruption - in terms of supervisions, inspections and public hearings.
-Local authorities also emphasize that the lack of financial institutional capacity (means and resources) contributes to the poor public participation (?).
+Local authorities also emphasize that the lack of financial institutional capacity (means and resources) contributes to poor public participation (?).

-Centralized decision-making is conducted even more through political dominance than by the legal framework itself.
-Even more so, as the central decision-making body in practice is not the national authority, but the political party in power; more precisely, the Prime minister or the President, depending on how important and influencial they are in the political realm in Serbia.
-Such administrative hierarchy extensively subdue any legal, professional and finan- cial jurisdiction of local authorities to the National authorities making the scope and the management of their activities unstable and difficult to strategize (?).
+Centralized decision-making is even more often conducted through political dominance than by the legal framework itself.
+This is the case because the central decision-making body in practice is not the national authority, but the political party in power -- more precisely, the Prime minister or the President, depending on how important and influential they are in the political realm in Serbia.
+Such administrative hierarchy extensively subdues any legal, professional and financial jurisdiction of local authorities to the National authorities, making the scope and the management of their activities unstable and difficult to strategize (?).

-High politicization of the institutional relations contributes to the growing imbalance between the social goal of public spending (public social services) and its developmental role (market-oriented).
-In the case where political interests are often tied to individual interests of economically powerful actors and to investors’ financial power, the issues of the budget (all levels), public procurement and public tenders become the means of unregulated urban economy (questionnaire data: experts post-socialist framework q13).
-Coupled with flawed taxation system, broken property structure and inadequate land use indemnity and land rent, prolonged regulatory gap in terms of investments led to inadequate and even illegal construction practices, overload of the infrastructural systems and lowering overall urban conditions in Serbian cities.
+The high politicization of institutional relations contributes to the growing imbalance between the social goal of public spending (public social services) and its developmental role (market-oriented).
+In the case where political interests are often tied to individual interests of economically powerful actors and to investors’ financial power, the issues of the budget (all levels), public procurement and public tenders become the means of an unregulated urban economy (questionnaire data: experts post-socialist framework q13).
+Coupled with a flawed taxation system, broken property structure and inadequate land use indemnity and land rent, the prolonged regulatory gap in terms of investments has led to inadequate and even illegal construction practices, an overload of the infrastructural systems and an overall lowering of urban conditions in Serbian cities.

-Majority of these social issues are linked to the multifaceted circumstances of the post-socialist urban development and the prospects of transition toward a capitalistic social order.
-Post-socialist backtracking speaks primarily of the present of Savamala, but in reference to the past and the characteristics of the socialist regime which are fading away (but not yet completely and not without leaving the traces):
+The majority of these social issues are linked to the multifaceted circumstances of post-socialist urban development and the prospects of transition toward a capitalistic social order.
+Post-socialist backtracking refers primarily to the present of Savamala, but in reference to the past and the characteristics of the socialist regime which are fading away (but not yet completely and not without leaving traces):

 state control;